Kinoma/SourceDocumentation/kinoma_documentation_template.md

 <!--From CR: Make refs to _XS_ doc in this section be links?-->
 In the _XS_ document, XS elements are typically first discussed in a tutorial manner, with usage guidance and examples, and then described in a manner appropriate for later reference.
 The formatting used for each of these presentation types is discussed here.

-To the extent reasonable, the section heading for a tutorial discussion should be explanatory (such as “Defining Build Targets”), whereas the heading for a reference section should be the element name (as in “xs:target”).
+To the extent reasonable, the section heading for a tutorial discussion should be explanatory (such as "Defining Build Targets"), whereas the heading for a reference section should be the element name (as in "xs:target").

 ####Discussing XS Elements
 In sections discussing XS property elements and the like (including patterns), examples are organized under the following level 5 headings:

-* **Grammar** — The grammar itself.
+- **Grammar** — The grammar itself.

-* **Prototype** — The ECMAScript instructions corresponding to what the grammar prototypes.
+- **Prototype** — The ECMAScript instructions corresponding to what the grammar prototypes.
 This and the grammar take the form of code in XML and ECMAScript.
 For the sake of terseness, the XML declarations and the `package` elements are omitted.

-* **XML document** — An XML document that conforms to the grammar (present only if applicable).
+- **XML document** — An XML document that conforms to the grammar (present only if applicable).

-* **Instance** — The ECMAScript expression corresponding to what the grammar instantiates from the XML document when the document is parsed (present only if applicable).
+- **Instance** — The ECMAScript expression corresponding to what the grammar instantiates from the XML document when the document is parsed (present only if applicable).
 This and the XML document are provided only to explain what the grammar prototypes and instantiates.
 They are not examples of code; sometimes they are just comments because ECMAScript has no corresponding instructions or expressions.

 An example follows.